axalppro/cnet_files/README.md

 ## List of files/folder

-- map : The Minecraft used in the ElectricalAge labCNet laboratory.
+- **map**: The Minecraft world used in the ElectricalAge labCNet laboratory.
-- xxx.lua : Custom lua script that increase time.
-- WebClient: A web client that displays values from the game.
+- **WebClient**: A web client that displays values from the game using a web socket link.
 It also allows to modify game values with a few buttons.
-- DashboardGrafana.json : An example for the dashboard.
+- `DashboardGrafana.json`: An example for the dashboard used in Grafana, the monitoring framework used in the lab.

 ## Opencomputers files